 Now here's a first; even before publishing this paper, I found myself writing an addendum to the main plot!
 During the course of writing this and my previous papers on the pleasurable physical sensations that we humans can feel, it struck me that we are also set up physiologically to feel pain.
 Now in pure biological terms this is a good thing, in that pain indicates to us that we are being physically damaged in some way.
 Consequently pain is an indicator we should remove ourselves, if possible, from the source of that damage or, at least, we know that we have that damage and can therefore go about seeking an appropriate repair.
+I write on this topic further in my later paper: Five Senses?.
 All is well and good thus far.
 However, it also struck me that this self-same pain attribute, like everything else in this life, can be abused to deliberately damage an individual and thereby cause distress to the recipient for whatever reason.

 This next couple of verses are very useful in identifying that pain can be psychological as well as physical.
 Also, whilst I am sure that the deliberate blinding of someone is a physically painful process in itself, it also continues with the permanent disabling of the soul.
 In Zedekiah’s case this was with his last sight being that of witnessing the slaughter of his sons.
 This was, without doubt, a punishment fit for a king and strikingly demonstrates the physical and emotional torture to which we humans can be subject:

 10 And the king of Babylon slaughtered the sons of Zedekiah before his eyes.
 He also slaughtered all the rulers of Judah in Riblah.

 11 And he blinded the eyes of Zedekiah.
 And the king of Babylon bound him in bronze fetters and carried him to Babylon.
 And he put him in prison until the day of his death.
 (Jeremiah 52 GLT)